Higher Haantjes Brackets and Integrability: Preliminaries on the Nijenhuis and Haantjes geometry

-It is interesting to observe that the algebraic properties of Haantjes operators are richer that those of Nijenhuis operators.
-Hereafter, $\boldsymbol{I}: TM\rightarrow TM$ will denote the identity operator.
-One useful result is the following. \begin{proposition} \cite{BogCMP}.
-Let $\boldsymbol{A}$ be a field of operators.
+It is interesting to observe that the algebraic properties of Haantjes operators are different, and sometimes richer that those of Nijenhuis operators.
+One useful result is the following (hereafter, $\boldsymbol{I}: \mathfrak{X}(M)\rightarrow \mathfrak{X}(M)$ will denote the identity operator). \begin{proposition} \cite{BogCMP}.
+Let $\boldsymbol{A}$ be a (1,1) tensor.
 The following identity holds